Interpret your Impact Analysis chart

 Properties

-The Properties metric allows you to compute either the average or sum of an event property for a given outcome event.
-These calculations will encompass every instance of that outcome event triggered in each n-relative-day/n-relative-week interval.
-For example, you could plot the average length of all songs or videos played by users in their weeks before and after favoriting a song.
+The Properties metric lets you compute either the average or sum of an event property for a given outcome event.
+These calculations cover every instance of that outcome event triggered in each n-relative-day or n-relative-week interval.
+For example, plot the average length of all songs or videos played by users in the weeks before and after favoriting a song.

 Causal inference interpretation best practices

-Impact Analysis helps you to validate hypotheses in order to develop a better understanding of the effects between user behaviors.
-It is not a replacement for randomized experimentation, which is still the gold standard for determining causal effects.
-You should think of an Impact Analysis chart as a tool to help you determine where you should focus your experimentation program, in order to help your users engage more successfully with your product.
+Impact Analysis helps you validate hypotheses to better understand the effects between user behaviors.
+It doesn't replace randomized experimentation, which is still the gold standard for determining causal effects.
+Treat the Impact Analysis chart as a tool to determine where to focus your experimentation program, to help users engage more successfully with your product.

-• Alternate hypotheses: Have you thought about other potential actions that users take around the same time they fire your treatment behavior for the first time?
-These actions might also be contributing to the change in the rate of the outcome behavior.
-If those alternative actions are instrumented, try creating other Impact Analysis charts using those actions as the treatment event.
-If the results look similar, you'll need to further investigate how much each treatment event is contributing to the change in outcome, through user research and randomized experiments whenever possible.
+- Alternate hypotheses: Have you considered other potential actions users take around the same time they fire your treatment behavior for the first time?
+These actions might also contribute to the change in the rate of the outcome behavior.
+If those alternative actions have instrumentation, create other Impact Analysis charts using those actions as the treatment event.
+If the results look similar, investigate how much each treatment event contributes to the change in outcome, through user research and randomized experiments whenever possible.

-• User counts: If your outcome metrics show high volatility (changing dramatically between intervals) or a dramatic change relative to the intervals before vs after the treatment, check your user count.
-A too-small user count can explain these inconsistencies or their magnitudes.
-A small handful of users can swing the metric in one direction, while large user counts typically have a "smoothing" effect that gives the metric more stability.
-Be cautious when making conclusions with small user counts, because they don't necessarily reflect a broader pattern.
+- User counts: If your outcome metrics show high volatility (changing dramatically between intervals) or a dramatic change relative to the intervals before versus after the treatment, check your user count.
+A small user count can explain these inconsistencies or their magnitudes.
+A small handful of users can swing the metric in one direction, while large user counts typically have a smoothing effect that gives the metric more stability.
+Use caution when making conclusions with small user counts, because they don't necessarily reflect a broader pattern.